clarkezone/rive-windows/prototype/README.md

 Outcome: instructions for building DX11 backend and running samples
 Plan:

 # Prototypes

+## 0.2 Minimal Rive DLL
+Outcome: a Windows dll that doesnt import user32.dll or gdi32.dll with minimal exports to support helloworld rive using swapchain as currency for output

+## 0.3 Minimal Rive DLL appcontainerp
+Outcome: dll passes WAC or list of banned APIs

 ## 1. Self contained UWP Rive
 Outcome: SwapChain and Rive DX11 backend built directly into C++ UWP app